FREE SHIPPING on orders over $65 International: over $250

 What Does Rock Tea Taste Like?

-Usually, Rock Tea is dark and heavily oxidized.
+Usually, Rock Tea is dark and medium to heavily oxidized.
 It often has a pronounced, long-lasting roasted taste.
-As well as a distinct mineral taste, which is often described as the “rocky” taste.
+It's known for its distinct mineral flavor, which is often described as “rocky” flavor.

 The roasted qualities of Rock Tea alone should not be the main components.
 A quality Rock Tea is in perfect balance with other notes such as: